Sumukha-S-Hebbar/local_Security-Standalone/README.md

 # Security Module UI

-This is a NextJS starter project for GuardLink, a security management application.
+This is a NextJS starter project for GlobalGuard, a security management application.
 It includes two user portals: Agency and TOWERCO/MNO.

 ## Tech Stack